The Master's Degree Program

 - Prepare thesis manuscript, if applicable.

 - Arrange for final oral examination with the advisory committee.

 The student works under the direction of an advisory committee composed of three members recommended by the appropriate department/program head or chair.
 Two must be members of the Auburn University graduate faculty.
 Note, only a major professor is required for Master's Non-Thesis, course-only degree options.
 The committee chair (or one of the co-chairs) must be a graduate faculty member in the department/program granting the degree.
-This committee will approve the student’s program of study, conduct required examinations and direct the required field project or thesis.
+This committee will approve the student’s program of study, plan of study worksheet, conduct required examinations and direct the required field project or thesis.
 Students in a teaching field (e.g., music education, science education, foreign language education) work under a committee composed of at least two members from the College of Education and one member from a related academic field.
-The names of the committee members are submitted through the Committee Selection Form.
+The names of the committee members are submitted through the Committee, Transfers, Exceptions, and Candidacy (CTEC) Form.

 All graduate work toward a master’s degree must be completed within a period of six calendar years.
 The student’s time to completion begins with the earliest completed course approved for inclusion in the Plan of Study.